donfolayan/product-recommendation/README.md

 - **Frontend/Backend not connecting:** Make sure both are running and CORS is enabled in Flask.
 - **Pinecone/OpenAI errors:** Check your API keys and network connection.
 - **Tests failing:** Run `pytest -v` for more detailed output.
+- **Image loading errors:** Ensure the static/images directories exist and contain the scraped images.
+- **Notebook path errors:** Make sure to run notebooks from the project root directory.